uw-vortex/VORTEX-handbook/09-onboarding.md

 * [swirlstats](https://swirlstats.com/) is a great free resource to learn some R basics.
 The program works 'inline', so you just follow the prompts in R itself and type along.
 * [TidyTuesday](https://github.com/rfordatascience/tidytuesday): As with MATLAB, the best way to learn is to start practicing.
 There is a weekly challenge on Twitter to plot some socially interesting datasets (e.g., Australian fires, college tuition, animal crossing, marble races) using the ggplot method.
 I encourage you to engage with this community to try out your skills, read code from other participants, and generate some ideas for neat data presentation in the lab.

+### GitHub Team
+We use [GitHub](https://github.com/) as a public platform to manage the Lab Handbook, mature scripts, and public projects that might better serve the research community.
+Graduate trainees are expected to engage with this platform to share their completed code and any side projects that might be of interest to the wider community.
+Please request Jason add you as a member to the VORTEX organization to give you permissions within the team to start working with internal scripts.

 ## Supervisory Onboarding
 At the start of every studentship (undergrad and grad), students will meet one-on-one with Jason in the first month of term to establish some core values and expectations for mentorship throughout their time in the lab.
 In this meeting we will discuss:
 * Expected response times for communications;